E31a3152

 • Sensory and/or physical needs

-We endeavour to ensure each student with SEN gets the support they need.
+We endeavour to ensure each student with SEND gets the support they need.
 Subject teachers are responsible for the progress and development of students in their class, including the support given by Teaching Assistants or external agencies.

-High quality teaching, differentiated for student’s needs, is the first way we respond to students who have SEN. Additional intervention and support cannot make-up for a lack of good teaching.
+High quality teaching, differentiated for student’s needs, is the first way we respond to students who have SEND.
+Additional intervention and support cannot make-up for a lack of good teaching.
 To support this, teaching at The Pingle Academy is regularly reviewed.
 We have a thorough professional development programme to ensure teachers understanding of strategies to support and identify vulnerable students and their knowledge of SEND is up-to date.

 ‘Graduated Approach’ and ensures that parents and students need are at the centre of all provision provided.

-How does The Pingle Academy know how much progress is being made by students with
+How does The Pingle Academy know how much progress is being made by students with SEND?

 We have rigorous assessment procedures to ensure we are keeping track of students’ progress throughout their time with us.
 Twice a year parents will receive a Data Report on their child’s progress.